VinayRana3363/javascript-server/README.md

 2.On terminal, write this command "npm start".

 3. Veriify that MongoDb is started and and close by calling these two functions - open, close inside Database file.

+For Branch 40011,

+1.On terminal, write this command "npm i".

+2.On terminal, write this command "npm start".

+3. Veriify that MongoDb is started and user are stored using seedData file input.